scottiee-jc/bnta_work/java/labs/_9_lab-streamapi/start_code_lab_stream_api/README.md

 # Lab - Stream API & Lambdas

 Stream API is the cornerstone of modern Java programming.
-Since lambdas are inherent part of Stream API, in this lab you'll practice them as well.
+Since lambdas are an inherent part of Stream API, you'll practice them in this lab.

 ## MVP